a-qubic-world/docs.qubic.world/docs/developers/draft/logo.md

 5. **Revision:** Should the need arise, one round of revision will be provided based on the community's feedback.

 ## Compensation

-Given the potential impact of this work on Qubic's brand identity and visibility, the proposed budget is 5 bln QUs.
-This accounts for the time and expertise required for each step of the process, as well as potential expenses related to software usage and other resources.
+The potential impact of this work on Qubic's brand identity and visibility is considerable.
+Please note, the actual compensation for this project is not predetermined.
+Rather, it will be determined by the Qubic [Quorum](/learn/quorum) voting process upon satisfactory delivery of the finalized logo and all related deliverables.
+The Quorum will evaluate the completed work and vote on the amount of QUs to be rewarded based on its perceived value to the community.
+This approach ensures a fair compensation reflective of the community's appreciation and value perception.

-Please note, payment is contingent upon satisfactory delivery of the finalized logo and all related deliverables.
-Funds will only be relased if the final [Proposal](/learn/proposals) passes the [Quorum](/learn/quorum) voting.
+This approach keeps the focus on the Quorum's decision-making process and the value it places on the completed work, rather than a pre-defined budget.

 :::note
 ## Intellectual Property and Open Source Requirement